-ONCRA removal credits are sold at prices that effectively cover the cost of carbon removal, with a premium for research, development and innovation (RD&I).
+ONCRA removal certificates are sold at prices that effectively cover the cost of carbon removal, with a premium for research, development and innovation (RD&I).
 The price is ultimately set by the Removers and evaluated constantly, with ONCRA setting the price floor.
 In all cases it has to be higher than the actual removal cost.
 In this way, buyers and investors support much needed research, development and innovation.
-After all, a price that is too low offers no certainty of actual carbon removal, and hence no climate benefits.
+After all, a price that is too low offers no certainty of actual carbon removal, and hence no climate benefits nor transition finance.